joeroeg/School42/specialization/PythonForDataScience/python-0/ex09/ft_package/README.md

 To create your own Python package, you need to organize your Python code into a structured directory, create a few metadata files, and use a package manager like `setuptools` to handle packaging and distribution. more detailes can be found [here](https://packaging.python.org/en/latest/overview/)

-Here’s a step-by-step guide to creating a Python package:

 ### 1. **Organize Your Code into a Directory Structure**

 First, create a directory for your package.
 For example, let's say your package is named `mypackage`.